What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 Social: Pay & Working Conditions

-More to the point, the owners' decision to not provide better working conditions and compensation.
+More to the point, the owner’s decision not to provide better working conditions and compensation.
 The producers need to stand up to the buyer and demand more money.

 Steps off the soapbox.